ElisabethHuhn/AndroidArchitectureExample3/README.md

 Assure Route Screen Behaves Properly:
 * Click on Return to Driver Screen Button
   * App navigates to Driver Screen

-# Punch List of things to do and bugs to fix

-* Figure out testing
-  * Test UI
-* Go through the TODOs and decide whether to address them or not.
-* Assure coroutine cancellation behaves properly
-* Assure that the app behaves properly when the network is down

 # Structured Concurrency Hierarchy